sbissantz/git/notes.md

 Connection to gitserver closed.
 ```

-At this point, users are still able to use SSH port forwarding to access any
+But hold on! users can still use SSH port forwarding.
+Which means users can
-host the git server is able to reach.
-If you want to prevent that, you can edit
+access any host the git server is able to reach.
+If you don't like that, modify
-the authorized_keys file and prepend the following options to each key you’d
+the authorized_keys file and add ... to the end of *each* key!
-like to restrict:

 `no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty`

-Now Git network commands will still work just fine but the users won’t be able to get a shell.
+Now Git network commands will still work just fine but the users won’t be able
+to get a shell.

-Customize the message that users see if they try to SSH in like that.
-Run git help shell
+Note: Customize the message that users see if they try to SSH in like that.
+Run
+`git help shell`.